 As Bain cautions, the lack of preliminary planning for process, systems, and data integrations magnifies the post-merger integration costs.

 Source: Bain — Mastering Process and Systems Integration After a Merger

 Therefore, the earlier you involve the IT teams in the M&A process — the sooner you’ll complete subsequent transformations and start profiting from the acquired solutions.

-How to Approach IT Integration in M&A: 6 Best Practices
+How to Approach IT Integration in Mergers and Acquisitions: 6 Best Practices

 M&A is a step-by-step activity.
 At every stage of the deal, you need to complete a set of tasks to move on to the next stage.
 The same systematic thinking should be applied towards IT integrations.

 The steps to take will largely depend on your selected post-M&A IT integration strategy.
 Most consider two options.
 Either: